Awesome Kenyan Woman Dr. Wangari Maathai

 Often, those in power invent excuses to justify the exclusion and other injustices against those perceived to be weak and vulnerable.
 But when resources are scarce, so degraded that they can no longer sustain livelihoods, or when they are not equitably distributed, conflicts will invariably ensue.

 Equitable distribution of resources cannot be effected unless there is democratic space, which respects the rule of law and human rights.
 Such democratic space gives citizens an enabling environment to be creative and productive.
-What is clear is that there is a close linkage between sustainable management of resources and equitable distribution of the same on the one hand and democratic governance and peace on the other.

 These are the pillars of any stable and secure state.
 Such a state has an enabling environment for development.
 People who are denied the three pillars eventually become angry and frustrated, and undermine peace and security in their neighborhoods and beyond.